 Child & Family Support

 This is where our dedicated Child & Family Support team of counsellors and psychologists can help.
 We will work with parents and guardians alike, helping you to understand your own fears and prepare you to support the children/young person in your care.
-We can do this with 1:1 work, couple work and family work either in your own home, at the Beacon Centre in Guildford or at the Hospice in Farnham.
+We can do this with 1:1 work, couple work and family work either at the Beacon Centre in Guildford or at the Hospice in Farnham.

 Here at Phyllis Tuckwell, we recognise that for families this can be an incredibly challenging and difficult time.
 One of the most common questions we are asked is, ‘What do we say to the children?’
 We are producing a booklet to help adults supporting children or young people that answer this and other questions.
 Coming soon…

 Not knowing what to say, or just saying nothing at all in the hopes children can be protected from the pain of loss is all too often a common misconception.
 Involving children appropriately and not shutting them out is the first big step in helping them understand and prepare for what lays ahead.

-Our trained team can also work 1:1 with children and young people either at the Hospice, at the Beacon Centre, at school, or at home, both before and after the death of their loved one.
+Our trained team can also work 1:1 with children and young people either at the Hospice, at the Beacon Centre, or at school, both before and after the death of their loved one.
 We have a range of skills so we can support your child/young person in the most appropriate way.